Court Marriage in Karachi: Process of Court Marriage

 • NADRA Civil Registration Management System (CRMS) Regulations

-These laws regulate lawful Nikah solemnization, registration of Nikahnama, computerized civil registration, and family tree updating.
+These laws regulate the lawful solemnization of Nikah, the registration of Nikahnama, computerised civil registration, and family tree updating.
 Once the Union Council uploads the marriage into NADRA CRMS, the marital status becomes a permanent state-verified civil record.

 This registration carries the same legal force as any registered family contract and is enforceable under Pakistani courts.